 Webb Adult Clinic

 As a part of Denver Health’s main campus, Webb has the benefit of being centrally located near the hospital.
 The clinic has same-day access to radiography, ultrasound, and certain labs.
-Proximity can also drive relationships with nearby subspecialists or clinics, such as the Intensive Outpatient Clinic, which cares for high utilizers of medical care, and the Hospital Transitions Clinic.
+Proximity can also drive relationships with nearby sub-specialists or clinics, such as the Intensive Outpatient Clinic, which cares for high users of medical care, and the Hospital Transitions Clinic.
 Webb clinic also serves the most diverse population for refugees and other (non-Spanish) languages of the three clinics.

 Westside Adult Clinic

 Located just south of Bronco’s Mile High Stadium and established in 1968, Westside provides comprehensive primary care services including women’s health, pediatrics, WIC, and dental clinics.
 The clinic has an approximately 70% Spanish speaking population and also a notable presence of Vietnamese and Hmong patients.
 Spanish speaking skills are a plus, but not mandatory.
 Telephone interpreters for Spanish and many other languages are easily accessible.
-Clinic residents have the opportunity to take the Spanish certification exam, if desired, to communicate independently of interpreter.